-Table 5.1-3: Potential Revised Proposed Action Compliance with other Preserve Goals (continue Goals [AS 41.21.610 (b)] Revised Proposed Action Effects and Mitigation Provide continued opportunities for research, study, and enjoyment of bald eagles and other wildlife.
+Goals [AS 41.21.610 (b)] Revised Proposed Action Effects and Mitigation Provide continued opportunities for research, study, and enjoyment of bald eagles and other wildlife.
 All sanctioned access points to land within the Preserve would be maintained and one additional turnout is proposed within the Council Grounds (MP 20.5) that would add a safe location for the enjoyment of eagle observations and photography.
 Some of the eagle perching trees would be cut within the ROW acquired from the Preserve.
 Other than the land acquired from the Preserve at MP 17, no trees would be cut within the Preserve.
-DOT&PF and USFWS are working on opportunities to mitigate for the loss of those trees cut within the ROW.
-One opportunity identified is to plant juvenile cottonwood trees in the ROW near the river around MP 20.
-There would be no change in opportunities for research and study.
+DOT&PF and USFWS are working on opportunities to mitigate for the loss of those trees cut within existing and acquired ROW.
+DOT&PF commits to plant juvenile cottonwood trees in the ROW near the river around MP 20 (see FREA Section 4.2.3) and would continue looking for other mitigation opportunities, in consultation with USFWS, as a part of the permitting process.
+The Revised Proposed Action would continue to provide opportunities for research, study, and enjoyment of bald eagles and other wildlife.
 ADF&G would still have access to fish wheels in the Chilkat River used for monitoring the strength of salmon returns.
-At ADF&G's request, DOT&PF would also add vegetated protrusions to the river at six mitigation sites identified in the EFH Assessment (Appendix A).
-The vegetated protrusions would provide new locations for ADF&G to install fish wheel in the river.
+DOT&PF would also add vegetated protrusions and ballasted log structures to the river at 29 mitigation sites adjacent to the Preserve as